-Associate Professor and Director, Syracuse Community Geography, Syracuse University
+Associate Professor and Co-Director, Syracuse Community Geography, Syracuse University

 I came to Syracuse University in September 2005 to become the first “community geographer” here or elsewhere.
 In this avant-garde position, I am tasked with assisting community-based organizations to analyze geographic research topics of their choosing.
 It is truly a labor of love.
 I meet new people passionate about their communities and contribute to exciting community initiatives almost daily.
 I help to forge partnerships between traditionally trained academic scholars and local experts to tackle some of our most pressing community concerns.
 I am assisted by a dynamic team of bright and thoughtful undergraduate interns and graduate research assistants.
 In 2011, I was awarded a Syracuse University Chancellor’s Citation for Excellence for my work with hundreds of community partners, students and faculty on participatory research projects.
 In 2012, I was promoted to Assistant Professor of Geography at SU.
 As a Professor, I have a greater opportunity to advance participatory research as a pedagogy and scholarship.

 To support the growing interest in community geography at other geography departments, I was named an approved speaker by the Visiting Geographical Scientist Program (VGSP), sponsored by Gamma Theta Upsilon and the Association of American Geographers.
 Through the VGSP program I have consulted on newly created community geography programs at Georgia State University and Columbus State University.
 Locally, I serve on a number of community-based steering and advisory committees to offer a geographic perspective to important community concerns.